PULSE: Optical circuit switched Data Center architecture operating at nanosecond timescales: Optical Circuit Switch Elements

 \subsubsection{Transmitter options}

 Following the previous argument, we explore methods of approaching a larger number of wavelength channels ($W$), while making sure that optical transmitters do not impede switching times.
 With that aim, we consider 3 WDM transmitter architectures that have the potential to achieve sub-nanosecond switching.
 Electro-optical amplifier switch based on chip-on-carrier SOA with tunable lasers were experimentally demonstrated to achieve switching times of up to 115 ps by \cite{soa100}.
 Here, we use $k$ such SOAs at the transceiver, in order to enable reconfiguration at a faster rate of the O(10ns), connected to one of three laser source options that we propose as shown in Fig. \ref{SOA}.
 In our transceiver proposal, the first transmitter laser source option (TX1) is to employ $k$ widely tunable lasers (WTLs).
 The WTL could be the DS-DBR lasers described in the previous sub-section or SG-DBR lasers in a cascaded fashion, connected to $k$ SOA gates, as shown in Fig. \ref{SOA}.
 However, the WTL is required to tune to a new wavelength within 20~ns.
 Modulated grating Y-branch (MG-Y) lasers \cite{finis} can be used as WTLs to achieve fast wavelength selection within 20~ns.
 The work in \cite{five_nano} has shown SG-DBRs to achieve wavelength tuning in 5~ns.
 Prior experiments have also shown that 67\% of transitions between any DS-DBR equipped transceiver pair of the 89 available wavelength channels (59 channels) complete tuning within 20 ns \cite{adamjlt}; work is underway to improve this to support 64 channels.
 As shown in Fig. \ref{SOA} (TX1), $k=2$ cascaded WTLs (and SOAs) are required at the transmitter and receiver to create 20~ns timeslots.
 This will further reduce cost and power consumption.
+The star-coupler core has a loss of $-3log_2N$~dB, which corresponds to -18 dB for a 64-port network.
+The SOAs used at the transmitter (and receiver option 1) compensate for this loss by providing a +10 to +15~dB amplification \cite{soa100} (per SOA per path).
+Coherent receiver (receiver option 2) are highly sensitive (-21~dB with BER of $10^{12}$) \cite{adamjlt} and can accommodate a larger split.
 In this paper, we aim to increase the network transceiver efficiency to 100\% by increasing the number of channels to the number of nodes in the sub-network ($W=N$).
 Hence, the paper will investigate the network performance for ($N$=) 64-node racks and ($x$=)16 racks, scaling to 1024 nodes.
 The second transmitter laser source option (TX2) is the use of $k$(=W) VCSEL laser diodes \cite{vcsel}, one for each wavelength, at the source connected to $k$ SOA gates as shown in Fig \ref{SOA}.
 The third transmitter laser source option (TX3) is to use a laser comb that generates $k$(=W) wavelength sources connected $k$ SOA gates \cite{comb}.